Add some color to our community - transform Wellesley traffic signal boxes into public art!

-In the third round of this program, the PAC and the Police Department are inviting local artists - both amateur and professional - and art and educational institutions to paint boxes this spring.
+In the final round of this program, the PAC and the Police Department are inviting local artists - both amateur and professional - and art and educational institutions to paint boxes this spring.

 Seven electrical boxes were painted last year and now have new looks thanks to the creativity of local artists selected by the committee and Town officials.
 The completed box at Linden Street and Crest Road is an example of one of the designs.